Hikakin: Misokin

-Impact
+On May 18, 2025, Hikakin posted a video announcing "New Misokin" (新みそきん) would go on sale at Seven-Eleven stores across Japan on May 24.
+The "New Misokin" line consists of "Ramen" and "Meshi" (rice), which contain meat, which was not included in the original versions.
+On October 25, 2025, he launched a new product called "Spicy Misokin" (辛みそきん).

+On July 12, 2026, Hikakin posted a video announcing the launch of new products: "Curry Misokin" (カレーみそきん) and "Curry Misokin Meshi" (カレーみそきんメシ).
+These went on sale at Seven-Eleven stores across Japan on July 26.

+Reception

-It was reported that it sold out on the first day of release, and words related to "Misokin" trended on X (formerly Twitter), and posters titled "Apologies" were put up in each store.
-Hikakin was so influential that they released a video on the day of the release.
+"Misokin" products sold out on the first day of release, and words related to "Misokin" trended on X (formerly Twitter), and posters apologizing for the lack of stocks were displayed in stores.
+Hikakin was so influential they released a video on the day of the release.
 There were also reports of high-value resale on Mercari.

-On May 29, 2023, Hikakin uploaded a video titled "After a lot of discussions with related parties, it was decided that we could… restock the misokin!" in which they reported that "I am happy to report that I can restock it!".
+On May 29, 2023, Hikakin uploaded a video announcing stocks of the products would be replenished.
 Restock was scheduled to be around the middle of August 2023, and limited quantities were sequentially released at Seven-Eleven on August 10.
-This time around, some stores also restricted purchases.
+Some stores restricted purchases.
 In the following year, 2024, it was resold on May 25 and 30th.

-On November 24, 2024, he revealed on X (formerly Twitter) that the cumulative sales of "Misokin Rich Miso Ramen" and "Misokin Rich Miso Rice" had exceeded 10 million meals.
+On November 24, 2024, he announced on X (formerly Twitter) cumulative sales of "Misokin Rich Miso Ramen" and "Misokin Rich Miso Rice" had exceeded 10 million meals.
+As of July 12, 2026, this product has sold over 60 million meals.

+On April 21, 2026, an X user posted a photo showing dark brown granules inside a single yellow noodle from a "Spicy Misokin Rich Spicy Miso Ramen" (辛みそきん 濃厚辛味噌ラーメン) product.
+Nissin Foods investigated the matter and discovered fragments of an adult cigarette beetle.
+The X user received three cups of instant noodles as an apology, stating: "It was disappointing that the way they handled the situation was so sloppy".
+This response drew a flood of criticism online.
+Nissin Foods stated: "We take this matter very seriously; we will re-examine and strictly enforce hygiene and quality control measures at our factories, review our system for handling customer inquiries, and strive to prevent a recurrence".